 Marge: Oh Homer, of course you'll have a bad impression of New York if you only focus on the pimps and the C.H.U.D.s.

 - At the end of the episode, Marge, Lisa and Bart absolutely love New York.
-Homer is one tick away from exploding in rage as he gets smacked in the face by garbage from a truck.
+After having been issued multiple parking tickets, forced to hold in his urine for several hours, harassed by the "jerks in Tower One", and destroying the car by driving with a wheel clamp, Homer is one tick away from exploding in rage as he gets smacked in the face by garbage from a truck.

 Lisa: Can we come back next year Dad?Homer: (darkly) We'll see, honey.
 We'll see.

 - Early on, Homer sums up his feelings on New York,